bgsharath/jsPractice/React/Tony.md

 ![API](images/API.png)

-docment.getelementById('') is browser API not a jS standard setTimeout  is browser API not a jS standard
+docment.getelementById('') is browser API not a jS standard, setTimeout  is browser API not a jS standard

+    Imperative Programming
+        A style of programming in which you describe how a program should accomplish a task.
+    Declarative
+        A style of programming in which you describe what you want the program to accomplish without describing how.